Not Everything in the Orlando area costs money!

 LEGO Imagination Center located at Downtown Disney Springs, is 4,400 square feet (1,341 square meters) of fun.
 Guarded by friendly dinosaurs and a huge sea serpent built of LEGO bricks, this play area lets kids explore their creativity by building with colorful bricks at no cost to parents.
 For more information, visit Lego Store.

 Believe it or not, there’s even more things to do and explore on a budget!
-Check out Part II of this article here!
+Check out Part II of this series here!